pat119/nlp-projects-pli/README.md

 A log-linear model for text classification, implemented in PyTorch.
 Various smoothing techniques, including add-lambda with backoff, are also implemented.
 This is a basic model that uses embeddings as features.
 The model was trained for the task of classifying emails as spam or non-spam, and classifying documents as English or Spanish.
 It achieved a test accuracy of 90% on the spam task and 87% on the language task.
 Additional features could be added, such as bigram and trigram counts.

-# Vending machine
-- Program that simulates a terminal-based vending machine.
-- The user can buy something with sufficient funds and as long as it's in stock.